sonata-project/SonataAdminBundle/Resources/doc/reference/recipe_custom_action.rst

     class CRUDController extends Controller
     {
         // ...
     }

-Admin classes by default use ``SonataAdmin:CRUD`` controller , this is the third parameter of an admin service defintion, we need to change it to our own.
+Admin classes by default use the ``SonataAdmin:CRUD`` controller, this is the third parameter of an admin service definition, you need to change it to your own.

 Either by using XML: